Goal: Quality Jobs and Higher Incomes for All Oregonians

 Place: An attractive quality of life and quality public services that attract and retain talented people.

-Pioneering Innovation: An innovative, entrepreneurial spirit statewide.
+Pioneering Innovation: An innovative, entrepreneurial culture and policies that support it.

 We call these the "4ps for Prosperity" or the "4ps."

 While the needs of individual industries may differ, the "4ps" provide a framework for thinking about how we improve the business climate, and in turn create more high wage jobs.
 Finding the right levers to pull to improve Oregon's position on the 4ps is the key task of the Oregon Business Plan Steering Committee.

 Initiatives: Policies and Actions to Implement the Plan

 The challenge of the Oregon Business Plan is to identify the best mix of the Four Ps to support our key industries – and to craft policy recommendations that improve Oregon's competitive position in them.
 To develop these initiatives, the Oregon Business Plan Steering Committee conducts research, interviews and conducts focus group sessions with leaders of Oregon's key industries, and hosts roundtable meetings around the state to ensure that the Plan reflects the diversity of Oregon's industry and geography.

 Among the many initiatives and dozens of action items introduced since the Plan was launched in 2002, many have already been achieved.
 These include key investments in innovative signature research, critical road and bridge improvements, a federal forest health bill, expansion of development-ready industrial lands, the creation of a state rainy day fund, bold new goals for educational attainment, and a coordinated state branding campaign.